Foorcee/ViaBoundingBox/README.md

 # ViaBoundingBox 1.0 - Spigot/Paper/Bukkit

-**This plugin is an addon for ViaVerion and ViaBackwards that adjusts the bounding box of blocks for the player's version**
+**This plugin is an addon for ViaVerion and ViaBackwards that adjusts the bounding box of blocks according the player's version**

 Supported Versions:
 **1.13.2** _(v1_13_R2)_, **1.14.x** _(v1_14_R1)_, **1.15.x** _(v1_15_R1)_